padmapraba/donut-or-cake/README.md

 # donut-or-cake
-Image classifier that predict is a given image is a doughnut or a chocolate cake
+Image classifier that predicts if an image is a doughnut or a chocolate cake

 For this implemenntation of an Image Classifier the Keras API was used to implemennt the the deep learning models.
 The data set of images were obtained from a public dataset on Kaggle.
 1000 images of donuts and chocolate cake was used with a 80-20 split.